stagehacks/stagehacksdotcom/index.md

 - [Chataigne](https://benjamin.kuperberg.fr/chataigne/en) A central hub to control OSC, MIDI, DMX, Art-Net, PJLink, and more!
 Map inputs to outputs and set up playback sequences.
 - [CoolTerm](https://freeware.the-meiers.org/) Simple free serial port terminal application to exchange data with hardware connected to serial ports such as microcontrollers.
 AppleScriptable!

+### MIDI
+- [MIDI Monitor](https://www.snoize.com/midimonitor/) The classic open source app for viewing MIDI signals going in and out of a mac.
+Updated for Apple Silicon!
+By [Snoize](https://www.snoize.com/)
+- [ShowMIDI](https://github.com/gbevin/ShowMIDI) Advanced MIDI monitoring dashboard.
+Sort messages by device or channel and generate live graphs.
+- [Protokol](https://hexler.net/protokol) A powerful and simple console for troubleshooting OSC and MIDI.
+Includes filtering and debugging logs.
+By [Hexler](https://hexler.net/)
+- [MIDI View](https://hautetechnique.com/midi/midiview/) A pretty app for monitoring MIDI.
+By [Haute Technique](https://hautetechnique.com/)
+- [MSCmonitor](https://audiostrom.com/midi-show-control-monitor/) Always know what cue was last fired.
+By [Audioström](https://audiostrom.com/)

+### OSC
+- [Protokol](https://hexler.net/protokol) A powerful and simple console for troubleshooting OSC and MIDI.
+Includes filtering and debugging logs.
+- [ZoomOSC](https://www.liminalet.com/zoomosc)Control Zoom user interface functions, such as pin, spotlight, mute/unmute, video, on/off with OSC.
+Or rearrange the grid!
+Windows only.
+- [OSCRouter](https://github.com/ETCLabs/OSCRouter) Simple UDP/TCP packet router for Mac and Windows, with optional OSC specific options.
+From [ETCLabs](https://github.com/etclabs) on GitHub.
+- [OSCulator](https://osculator.net/) Route MIDI and OSC between devices and wireless controllers
+- [Open Stage Control](https://openstagecontrol.ammd.net/) Design complex custom OSC interfaces + serve them to browsers on the network
+- [ShowPlay](https://apps.apple.com/us/app/showplay/id1547023004) App to play locally-stored video and sounds from an iOS device or Mac using remote OSC triggers.
+- [TouchOSC](https://hexler.net/software/touchosc) Build custom iPad interfaces for OSC and MIDI compatible apps $5
+- [atemOSC](http://www.atemosc.com/) Bridge between OSC and Blackmagic Design ATEM switchers.
+- [Powerpoint OSC](https://github.com/benkuper/PowerPoint-OSC) A Powerpoint add-in for basic control of powerpoint presentations with OSC by [Ben Kuper](http://benjamin.kuperberg.fr/)
+- [The Wizard of OSC (TWO)](https://www.thewizardofosc.com/) Tool for recording, replaying, and creative manipulation of MIDI & OSC.
+Inspired by live electronic musicians.
+- [LanScan](https://apps.apple.com/us/app/lanscan/id472226235?mt=12) LanScan is a simple and efficient IPv4 network scanner, with bonus features like vendor identification by MAC.
+Free, but **$6** to unlock a few new features.

 # Networking
 - [Wireshark](https://www.wireshark.org/) The venerable go-to for debugging and deply investigating all network traffic including OSC, Art-Net, and sACN
 - [Packet Sender](https://packetsender.com/) Packet Sender can send and receive custom network packets.
 It also has a built-in HTTP client for GET/POST requests, and you can even build simple macro button panels that send packets.